ray-project/kuberay/apiserver/JobSubmission.md

 }
 ```

-Note that `submissionId` value that you will get is different
+Note that the `submissionId` value that you will get is different

 ### Get job details